Tushar114/news-app/README.md

 ## Architecture

-The application is built using:
+The application is bootstraped using Vite with the following technologies:

 - React
 - TypeScript